nitefood/asn/README.md

-# ASN Lookup Tool (Bash)
+# ASN Lookup Tool and Traceroute Server (Bash)

 ## Description

-ASN / RPKI validity / BGP stats / IPv4v6 / Prefix / ASPath / Organization / IP reputation lookup tool.
+ASN / RPKI validity / BGP stats / IPv4v6 / Prefix / ASPath / Organization / IP reputation & geolocation lookup tool / Web traceroute server.

 This script serves the purpose of having a quick OSINT command line tool at disposal when investigating network data, which can come in handy in incident response scenarios as well.

+It can also be used as a **web-based traceroute server**, by running it in listening mode and launching lookups and traces from a local or remote browser (via a bookmarklet or custom search engine) or terminal (via `curl`, `elinks` or similar tools).
+Click [here](https://github.com/nitefood/asn#running-lookups-from-the-browser) for more information about  server mode functionality.

 #### Features: